CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

 ## Task 7: Use Speech Synthesis Markup Language

-Speech Synthesis Markup Language (SSML) enables you to customize the way your speech is synthesized using an XML-based format.
+In this task, you will modify the speech synthesis configuration to use Speech Synthesis Markup Language (SSML) for enhanced control over voice output.
+The program will now respond with a neural voice and include a pause before announcing the end of the lab.

 1. In the **TellTime** function, replace all of the current code under the comment **Synthesize spoken output** with the following code (leave the code under the comment **Print the response**):